 For Anarchism to really work, the needs of the people must be fulfilled.
 Our first priority is the well-being of all; thus we must organise the means to freely and equally fulfil the needs of the people.
 First, the means of production, transportation, and distribution must be organised into revolutionary organisations that the workers and the community run and control themselves.
 Our second priority is to deal with community needs organisations, in addition to industrial organising.
 Whatever the community needs are, they must be dealt with.
 This means organisation.
-It includes co-operative groups to fulfil such needs as health, energy, jobs, childcare, housing, alternative schools, food, entertainby the cell as a body.
-The group becomes an extended family, the well-being of all becomes the responsibility of all.
+It includes co-operative groups to fulfil such needs as health, energy, jobs, childcare, housing, alternative schools, food, entertainment, and other social areas.
+These community groups would form a co-operative community, which would be a network of community needs organisations and serve as an Anarchistic socio-political infrastructure.
+These groups should network with those in other areas for mutual aid, education, and action, and become a federation on a regional scale.